Universal-Code-Modules/universal/README.md

     const res = await require('./lib/LLM/Elevenlabs/elevenlabs-connector').getVoice();
 })()
 ```
+Use ut.callAPI universal method to call API endpoints in modules
+If LOG_API_CALL_TIME config variable is set to true, each method should meadure and print the each API call time.
-Since NODE_ENV environment variable is set to 'test', each method should print the api responce by itself.
+If LOG_API_CALL_RESULT config variable is set to true, each method should print the full api responce to pick required portion of data to return from a method.

 For those who unfamiliar with backend, you run following command in the terminal:
 ```